andrewgodwin/channels-examples/multichat/README.rst

 join other rooms and try there, and see how you receive messages from all rooms you've currently joined.

-Finally, if you feel like it, try and make the non-staff user join the staff-only room by manually calling ``??????`` in the browser's developer console - notice how the authentication works on the socket too and denies you access.
+If you try and make the non-staff user join your staff-only chatroom, you should see an error as the server-side authentication code kicks in.

 Suggested Exercises